Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Static Pricing Limits and Adaptive Pricing Enhancements

-We note that Algorithm~\ref{alg:AlgoProbKnownDiscrete} is similar in spirit to the adaptive allocation algorithm in~\cite{chen2021linear}; however, in contrast to the algorithm in~\cite{chen2021linear}, which applies for online linear programs, our algorithm applies for online Fisher markets with a non-linear objective.
-Furthermore, while the algorithm in~\cite{chen2021linear} involves solving a sampling based linear program using observed parameters of users that have previously arrived, Algorithm~\ref{alg:AlgoProbKnownDiscrete} entails solving a certainty equivalent problem at each step when a user arrives.
+Algorithm~\ref{alg:AlgoProbKnownDiscrete} is similar in spirit to the adaptive allocation algorithm in~\cite{chen2021linear}; however, in contrast to~\cite{chen2021linear}, who study online linear programming, our algorithm applies for online Fisher markets with a non-linear objective.
+Furthermore, while the algorithm in~\cite{chen2021linear} involves solving a sampling based linear program using observed parameters of users that have previously arrived, Algorithm~\ref{alg:AlgoProbKnownDiscrete} solves a certainty equivalent problem at each step when a user arrives.
 We also note that there is an allocation-based variant of Algorithm~\ref{alg:AlgoProbKnownDiscrete}, as with the allocation-based algorithm in~\cite{chen2021linear}.
 In particular, for a remaining average good capacity $\d_t$, where $\z_1^*, \ldots, \z_K^*$ are the optimal solutions of the certainty equivalent problem $CE(\d_t)$, the allocation made to user $t$ can be given by $\x_t = \z_k^*$ if user $t$ has the budget and utility parameters $(\Tilde{w}_k, \Tilde{\u}_k)$.
 Note here that $\z_k^*$ is one of the optimal consumption vectors given the price $\p^t$ for a user $t$ of type $k \in [K]$.
 Furthermore, note that as compared to the adaptive expected equilibrium pricing, which only requires information on the distribution $\D$ and the history of past allocations, this allocation-based policy additionally requires information on the budget and utility parameters of the user for which an allocation decision needs to be made, i.e., $\x_t = \pi_t^A(\D, \{ \x_{t'} \}_{t' = 1}^{t-1}, (w_t, \u_t))$.

+Finally, Algorithm~\ref{alg:AlgoProbKnownDiscrete} crucially relies on the assumption that the distribution $\D$ is discrete with finite support and does not naturally extend to the continuous distribution setting.
+Observe that Algorithm~\ref{alg:AlgoProbKnownDiscrete} involves solving a certainty equivalent problem at each step, which can be done in polynomial time for discrete distributions with finite support.
+In contrast, for continuous distributions, a stochastic program would need to be solved at each step, which is computationally challenging.
+Thus, extending Algorithm~\ref{alg:AlgoProbKnownDiscrete} to the continuous distribution setting would require resorting to approximations, e.g., approximating the dual prices of the associated stochastic programs through sample average approximations or discretizing the continuous distribution $\D$ and applying Algorithm~\ref{alg:AlgoProbKnownDiscrete} to the discretized distribution.
+We defer a deeper exploration of extending Algorithm~\ref{alg:AlgoProbKnownDiscrete} and its analysis to the continuous distribution setting to future research.